neuropoly/intranet.neuro.polymtl.ca/onboarding/consultants-ra.md

 ## Research Associates

-Link to the RA association at Polytechnique \(contains various documents about your rights as an employee\):
+Link to the RA association at Polytechnique (contains various documents about your rights as an employee):

 [http://aarep.polymtl.ca/](http://aarep.polymtl.ca/)

-## PolyMtl Portal Login

-TODO